 INDIVIDUAL RIGHTS

-Review your clinical record in the presence of the administrator or designee and be given an opportunity to request amendments or corrections.
+Review your individual service record in the presence of the administrator or designee and be given an opportunity to request amendments or corrections; and

-Lodge a complaint with the department when you feel the agency has violated a WAC requirement regulating behavior health agencies.
+Submit a report to the department when you feel the agency has violated your rights or a WAC requirement regulating behavioral health agencies.

 Individual rights specific to Medicaid recipients